 Seizing Memories On Mobile Phone:

 Capturing photos these days does not require professional SLR or DSLR cameras, mobile phone cameras would do just the trick.
 Here are a few hints:

-1) Turn on gridlines to line up your shot
+Turn on grid lines to line up your shot

 Most phones have the option of turning on the guidelines so you can set up the shot, especially if you are a beginner.
 The series of lines on the screen of your smartphone’s camera app that are based on the “rule of thirds”.